algae in Budd Lake in August of 2021

 As harmful algal blooms (HABs) increase in frequency, duration, and magnitude worldwide, the health of humans, domestic animals, and wildlife are increasingly threatened by HABs.
 The Traveling HAB Lab aims to empower residents of New Jersey to protect our aquatic ecosystems and water resources.
 We also aim to increase awareness of the health risks associated with exposure to HABs and provide knowledge on how to protect yourself, your loved ones, and pets from HABs.

-As part of our mission, we have recruited teams of citizen scientists for water quality and HAB monitoring in New Jersey.
-Each citizen science team has selected at least one river/lake to perform HAB and water quality data and sample collection.
-The Traveling HAB Lab also started a Free Cyanotoxin Testing Program in the Summer of 2023, enabling individuals and organizations to safeguard their community against the impact of HABs.
+As part of our mission, we have recruited 4 teams of Citizen Scientists in 2024 and 5 in 2023 for water quality and HAB monitoring in New Jersey.
+Each team has had the opportunity to study a lake by performing HAB and water quality data and sample collection during the hot summer months.

 2023 Lab Partners